FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/index.md

 The `FHE` library provides a comprehensive set of operations for encrypted data manipulation:

 #### 1. Arithmetic Operations
+Enables basic math (FHE.add) directly on encrypted integers.
 #### 2. Bitwise Operations
+Supports bitwise logic (AND, OR, XOR, shifts) on encrypted data.
 #### 3. Comparison Operations
+Performs encrypted comparisons (eq, gt, lt, etc.) that return an ebool—an encrypted boolean value that contains the result of the comparison.
 #### 4. Control Flow
+Includes conditionals like `select` to allowing encrypted branching without revealing decision paths.
 #### 4. Data and Access Management
+Provides functions for sealing outputs, decrypting values securely, and managing user access via permits, ensuring only authorized parties can access decrypted data.

 ---